In August 2019, this chapter has been updated and should be re-read.

 Any suspicion or disclosure of violence or abuse against a child in the name of honour should be treated equally seriously as any other suspicion or disclosure or significant harm against a child.
 However, there are significant differences in the immediate response required.
 Bearing in mind the specific practice issues set out, where the concerns about the welfare and safety of the child or young person are such that a referral to Children's social care should be made the Referrals Procedure should be followed.

-Involving families in cases of honour based abuse is dangerous:
+Involving families in cases of forced marriage is dangerous:

 - It may increase the risk of serious harm to the victim.
 Experience shows that the family may punish them for seeking help;